lambdaclass/erlang_log_to_kibana_example/README.md

 Demonstration of how to setup Elastic Search, Kibana and, Logstash with Erlang lager.

 ## stand-alone script
-Check `ops/install.sh`, it will install everything and start all services.
+No functional.

 ## Usage

-- `make ops` starts the three services with docker compose.
+- `make ops` starts every service and initializes kibana.
-- `make dev` starts the erlang console, then use `lager:start` and `lager:log`.
+- `make test` starts an erlang application that generates random logs.

-You can see the logged data at `http://localhost:5601/app/kibana#/dev_tools/`.
+You can see the logged data at `http://localhost:5601/` and click in 'Dashboard'.
+If the status of kibana is RED saying something about outdated indexes is because the default configuration is still being uploaded, wait 5 to 20 seconds and reload the page.